rrrepos/hida/hida-overview.md

 ### Terms used in hida
 #### Channel
-This holds all the organisations content that is available to a user by using an **invocation** in Google Assistant.
+An organisation's custom content needs to be made available to a user by using an **invocation** in Google Assistant.
 For example, in the demo, **Talk to Digital Trainer** was the invocation that directed all requests from the user to the *Digital Trainer* content.
 For purposes of convenience, we call this customised content and its working as a **Channel**.

 #### Topics
 For purposes of ease, the hida platform groups content into **Topics**.
 Topics help a user identify the content they are interested in.
 Examples of a topic can be: *HR Policy*, or even just *Leave Policy*, or *Product Details of ...* and so on.
 We recommend that a topic should not be very large for better performance.
 A topic scope, where all the contents of a topic can get answered in about **50 questions**, would be a suitable size.